-GitLab Deploy Keys instead of Access Tokens
+GitLab Deploy Keys instead of Access Tokens, and Deploy Tokens

 I manage a large number of Git repositories across many nested Linux user environments running in rootless namespaces and container-like setups.
 Access to these environments is done via (e.g.)sudo machinectl shell codimd@ under restricted user contexts, which makes standard SSH workflows such as SSH agent forwarding unreliable or not possible at all.